phantomzone-org/phantom/README.md

 Developers write their programs in Rust, which are then compiled into RISC-V binaries.
 These binaries are transformed into a polynomial representation, optimized for execution within the plaintext space of RLWE-base FHE.
 These polynomials are then encrypted, producing the encrypted program, which can then be executed by the Phantom executor on arbitrary encrypted and/or plaintext inputs.

-To we recommend to look at full end to end examples in `compiler-tests` directory.
+To use, we recommend to look at full end to end examples in `compiler-tests` directory.
 In particular, the [sybil-resistant-id](./compiler-tests/sybil-resistant-id/) example.

 The Phantom executor is a collection of FHE circuits that, collectively, simulate a RISC-V virtual machine.
 It is implemented in the `./fhevm` directory, with specifications detailed in [./fhevm/doc](./fhevm/doc).
 A [poster]() also provides a high-level overview of the end-to-end execution flow.

 Both the implementation and specifications are actively evolving and subject to change.
-We encourage feedback and questions—feel free to open an issue.
+We encourage feedback and questions — feel free to open an issue.

 ## Current status